herwinjan/QuickImport/readme.md

 # Quick Import #

-Welcome to Quick Import, the efficient import utility designed to streamline your workflow from card to project folder.
+**Streamline your workflow:** Quickly and efficiently transfer your photos from memory card to your chosen project folder with Quick Import, your dedicated photo import utility.

-This utility simplifies the process of importing your photos directly to a designated import folder on your (external) hard disk.
+**Effortless Photo workflow:**

-It supports the following workflow:
+- Capture your photos
-- Capture your photos.
+- Seamless import your photos your hard disk using Quick Import
-- Import them swiftly to your hard disk using Quick Import.
+- Select your best shots using your preferred culling application
-- Select your best shots using your preferred culling application.
+- Edit with your favorite image editor

-- Edit with your favorite image editor.
+**Key Features:**

-**bold**Key Features:**bold**
+- Selective Import: Choose the specific photos you want to import.
-- Select specific photos for import.
+- Quick Preview: Press Enter on any image for a rapid preview (optional).
-- Quickly preview your photos (simply press enter on a photo).
+- Flexible Destination: Select the ideal import folder for your project organization.

-- Choose the appropriate import/project folder as the destination for your imports.
+Experience the efficiency and ease of managing your photos with Quick Import!